 - Eliminate ineffective touchpoints

 - Increase conversion

-The ideal scenario is that you can use the map to align your sales process - in terms of cadence, sales script, the content or information provided - to the customer journey so that they are given just the right experience at the right time.
+The ideal outcome puts you in a position to use this map to align your sales process - in terms of cadence, sales script, the content or information provided - with the customer journey so prospects are given just the right experience at the right time.

-For enablement, and the company as a whole, laying out the customer journey like this helps to:
+For enablement, and your company as a whole, laying out the customer journey like this helps to: